PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/5-use-cases/README.md

 A video conferencing SaaS applies usage-based pricing for its business customers.
 They charge $0.05 per minute of video conferencing usage.
 If a customer conducts a 30-minute video conference, the cost would be 1.50€ (30 minutes \* 0.05€ per minute) invoiced at the end of the billing period.

 :::tip
-For more details on Usage-Based API is [available here](https://prestashop-billing.stoplight.io/docs/api-gateway/896ba54736b77-add-an-usage-to-a-subscription-item) (opens new window).
+More details about Usage-Based API are [available here](https://prestashop-billing.stoplight.io/docs/api-gateway/896ba54736b77-add-an-usage-to-a-subscription-item) (opens new window).
 :::

 ### Charge at Term